(Dimorphotheca ecklonis ‘White’)

 (Lobularia maritima ‘Royal Carpet’)

-Royal Carpet Sweet Alyssum is a cool weather mat-forming annual flower that is native to the Mediterranean region but can be commonly found growing on sandy beaches and dunes throughout the western, eastern, and southern United States.
-At maturity, this plant features spreading mounds of well-branched stems full of tiny, purple, 4 petaled flowers that smell like warm honey on a cold day!
-This plant can be grown in a container or hanging basket, attracts bees, butterflies, tolerates drought, it is edible and even has medicinal properties!
+Royal Carpet Sweet Alyssum is a cool weather mat-forming annual flower native to the Mediterranean region but can be commonly found growing on sandy beaches and dunes throughout the western, eastern, and southern United States.
+At maturity, this plant reaches the height of 4" and features spreading mounds of well-branched stems full of tiny, purple, 4-petaled flowers that smell like warm honey on a cold day!
+This plant can be grown in a container or hanging basket, attracts bees and butterflies, tolerates drought, is edible, and has medicinal properties!

 (Viola x wittrockiana ‘Clear Crystals Black’)

-Clear Crystals Black Pansy is a cool weather short-lived perennial hybrid flower that is native to Europe.
-At maturity, this plant can reach the height of 12” and features 1 1/2” dark green oval-shaped leaves and 2-4” jet black flowers.
-This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self sows!
+Clear Crystals Black Pansy is a cool-weather, short-lived perennial hybrid flower native to Europe.
+At maturity, this plant can reach a height of 12” and features 1 1/2” dark green oval-shaped leaves and 2-4” jet-black flowers.
+This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self-sows!

 (Viola × wittrockiana ‘Giant Flame’)

-Giant Flame Pansy is a cool weather short-lived perennial flower that is native to Europe.
-At maturity, this plant can reach the height of 12” and features 1 1/2” dark green oval=shaped leaves and 3” deep red flowers that have black splotches at their base.
-This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self sows!
+Giant Flame Pansy is a cool weather short-lived perennial flower native to Europe.
+At maturity, this plant can reach a height of 12” and features 1 1/2” dark green oval-shaped leaves and 3” deep red flowers with black splotches at their base.
+This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, is resistant to deer, and self-sows!

 (Viola tricolor ‘Johnny Jump Up’)

-Johnny Jump Up Pansy is a cool weather short-lived perennial flower that is native to Europe.
-At maturity, this plant can reach the height of 12” and features light green/purplish stems, lance-shaped leaves, and tricolor blooms in purple, yellow and white that have deep purple veins.
-This plant can be grown in containers, attracts bees and butterflies, is both edible and medicinal, tolerates drought and frost, and self sows!
+Johnny Jump Up Pansy is a cool-weather, short-lived perennial flower native to Europe.
+At maturity, this plant can reach a height of 12” and features light green/purplish stems, lance-shaped leaves, and tricolor blooms in purple, yellow, and white with deep purple veins.
+This plant can be grown in containers, attracts bees and butterflies, is edible and medicinal, tolerates drought and frost, and self-sows!